bfrederix/dumpedit-docs/docs/_build/html/_sources/channels.txt

 Create/Edit Players
 -------------------

-**Channels** allow you to create or edit :ref:`players-start`s that peform in your :ref:`shows-start`s.
-When you create a :ref:`shows-start`, you can add :ref:`players-start`s that users can vote for (or vote for suggestions assigned to the player) during your improv show.
+**Channels** allow you to create or edit :ref:`players-start` sthat peform in your :ref:`shows-start` s.
+When you create a :ref:`shows-start`, you can add :ref:`players-start` sthat users can vote for (or vote for suggestions assigned to the player) during your improv show.

 .. note::
-   Only active :ref:`players-start`s will appear on the :ref:`shows-start` creation page.
+   Only active :ref:`players-start` swill appear on the :ref:`shows-start` creation page.

 .. _channels-suggestion-pools:

 Create/Edit Suggestion Pools
 ----------------------------

-Your **Channel** allows you to create or edit :ref:`suggestion-pools-start`s, which are types of suggestions that your audience can enter before the show.
-Once users have entered suggestions, they are used in conjunction with :ref:`vote-types-start`s to allow the audience to vote on the suggestions they've entered.
+Your **Channel** allows you to create or edit :ref:`suggestion-pools-start` s, which are types of suggestions that your audience can enter before the show.
+Once users have entered suggestions, they are used in conjunction with :ref:`vote-types-start` sto allow the audience to vote on the suggestions they've entered.

 .. note::
-   Only active :ref:`suggestion-pools-start`s will appear on the :ref:`vote-types-start` creation page.
+   Only active :ref:`suggestion-pools-start` s will appear on the :ref:`vote-types-start` creation page.

 .. _channels-vote-types:

 Create/Edit Vote Types
 ----------------------

-**Channels** allow you to create or edit :ref:`vote-types-start`s, which are used to determine how the audience votes during the show. :ref:`vote-types-start`s allow you to vote on suggestions, :ref:`players-start`s combined with suggestions, or audience members can vote for :ref:`players-start`s within the show.
+**Channels** allow you to create or edit :ref:`vote-types-start` s, which are used to determine how the audience votes during the show. :ref:`vote-types-start` s allow you to vote on suggestions, :ref:`players-start` s combined with suggestions, or audience members can vote for :ref:`players-start` s within the show.

 .. note::
-  :ref:`suggestion-pools-start`s aren't required for :ref:`vote-types-start`s where you only vote for :ref:`players-start`s.
-Only active :ref:`vote-types-start`s will appear on the :ref:`shows-start` creation page.
+  :ref:`suggestion-pools-start` s aren't required for :ref:`vote-types-start` s where you only vote for :ref:`players-start` s.
+Only active :ref:`vote-types-start` s will appear on the :ref:`shows-start` creation page.

 .. _channels-shows:

 Create/Edit/Delete Shows
 ------------------------

-**Channels** allow you to create, edit, or delete :ref:`shows-start`s, which allow audience members to interact live with your improv show through your :ref:`channels-start`. :ref:`shows-start`s allow you to define what votes will take place during your improv show and what :ref:`players-start`s are participating in your improv show.
+**Channels** allow you to create, edit, or delete :ref:`shows-start` s, which allow audience members to interact live with your improv show through your :ref:`channels-start`. :ref:`shows-start` s allow you to define what votes will take place during your improv show and what :ref:`players-start` s are participating in your improv show.
 You can also add a youtube video and photo from your show for the :ref:`show-recaps-start`.

 .. note::
-  :ref:`players-start`s are not required to create a show if the selected :ref:`vote-types-start`s don't require players.
+  :ref:`players-start` s are not required to create a show if the selected :ref:`vote-types-start` s don't require players.